DeerTears/deertears.github.io/_posts/2023-06-11-music-commissions.md

 categories: portfolio
 ---

 Below are various styles of music that I've composed and performed.
 [Give me a shout](mailto:gdnghtgrl@gmail.com) if you're interested in hiring me to compose something similar to any of these styles.
+I'm always happy to talk about options and take inspiration from other works as well.

 {:toc}